mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.rst

 Step 1.3 Write the image into a microSD card
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Insert the microSD card into your PC's SD card reader and write the image.
 We recommend the image creation tool balenaEtcher or Win32DiskImager as it is easy and reliable.
-Please take a look at the official manual.
 It may take a while to complete.

-※ Reference Link: `Download Etcher – Flash OS images to USB drives & SD cards <https://etcherpc.com/?usp=sharing>`_

 2. Position of the screws